BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Experiments

-In addition to the perspective of diverse tasks, we added a view of the sound event characteristics to gain an understanding of the utility of representations.
+In addition to the perspective of task diversity, we added to our benchmark a view of the sound event characteristics to gain an understanding of the utility of representations.
 To do so, we introduced three subsets of FSD50K classes that group together the original classes that have similar characteristics of the sound events they contain.
 We report mAP results for each subset as well as the usual mAP results for all classes.
 The following lists the subsets; Appendix \ref{appendix:CHAR-FSD50K} describes the details:

 \begin{itemize} \item Single-source event: Class of a single sound source regardless of its repetition or continuation.
 Examples:\\ 'Accordion', 'Bark', 'Bicycle bell', 'Boom', 'Clapping', 'Cough', 'Glass', 'Knock', 'Stream', 'Wind'. \item Sequential event: Class of a specific sequential sound occurrence of a sound source, characterized by the sequential change in pitch, amplitude, and/or timbre.
-Examples: 'Car passing by', 'Fill (with liquid)', 'Hammer', 'Idling', 'Laughter', 'Ocean', 'Pour', 'Run', 'Sliding door', 'Tick-tock'. \item Scene event: Class of a group of multiple sound sources that describe a scene.
-Included classes are: \\ 'Applause' 'Cheering', 'Crowd', 'Drum kit', 'Race car, auto racing', 'Subway, metro, underground'. \end{itemize}
+Examples: 'Car passing by', 'Fill (with liquid)', 'Hammer', 'Idling', 'Laughter', 'Ocean', 'Pour', 'Run', 'Tick-tock'. \item Scene event: Class of a group of multiple sound sources that describe a scene: 'Applause' 'Cheering', 'Crowd', 'Drum kit', 'Race car, auto racing', 'Subway, metro, underground'. \end{itemize}